mj-watts/michaelwatts.me-website/src/content/posts/code-input-web-component.md

 }
 ```

-## TypeScript
+## The TypeScript:

-Blurring the input box when the 6th character has been entered avoids a weird overflow.
+Blurring the input box when the 6th character has been entered avoids breaking overflow.

 ```ts
 const handleInput = (event: InputEvent) => {